10Vaibhav/Keeper-App/README.md

 - **React**: A JavaScript library for building user interfaces
 - **Vite**: A build tool that provides a faster and leaner development experience
 - **Material-UI**: A popular React UI framework for building responsive applications
-- **ESLint**: A static code analysis tool for identifying problematic patterns in JavaScript code

 ## Usage